sahil2441/Compiler/hw2/Readme.txt

 On running the program the user will be prompted to enter file name which has the code to be parsed.

+To consider the In and Out classes please include